mdn/content/files/en-us/web/http/headers/accept-post/index.md

 > [!NOTE]
 > IANA maintains [a list of official content encodings](https://www.iana.org/assignments/http-parameters/http-parameters.xhtml#content-coding).
-> The `bzip` and `bzip2` encodings are non-standard, but may be used in some cases, particularly for legacy support.
+> The `bzip` and `bzip2` encodings are non-standard but may be used in some cases, particularly for legacy support.

 <table class="properties">
   <tbody>